benzmuircroft/hypercache/README.md

 - if readable from a corestore then it becomes a db

 Do not use for production yet.
 This will become fuller as time goes on ...

+**A large object state machine with a cached ram protection layer that locks and replicates a tinybee's paused state.
+Errors only hit the replicated cache layer and are recorded as bug reports.**